-You can monitor Ruby-throated Hummingbird migration north (AND enter your own sightings) on Journey North and on Hummingbird Central.
-On each of these sites be sure to set the date for these migration maps to 2022.
+You can monitor Ruby-throated Hummingbird migration north (AND enter your own sightings) on the 2023 Hummingbird Central map and on the Journey North map.
+When you go to each of these sites, be sure to set the date for these migration maps to 2023.

-They are surging north from their wintering grounds (northern Panama and Costa Rica, north to southern Mexico).
+Ruby-throated Hummingbirds have been surging north from their wintering grounds (northern Panama and Costa Rica, north to southern Mexico) since mid-February and March.
+They have already been sighted at a number of locations in MD, DE, and the Philadelphia area.
 They will steadily move north with each good migration weather day, the opening of important nectar plants, and warm enough days with insect life.

-We often don’t see the first Ruby-throated Hummingbird in our yard until around April 20th (despite early sightings like these every year), and some years they take another week or two to settle into our yard and habitat.
+We often don’t see the first Ruby-throated Hummingbird in our yard until around April 20th (despite early sightings elsewhere), and some years they take another week or two to settle into our yard and habitat.
+So, be patient!